spjca/GitHub/GettingAndCleaningData/README.md

 13) Names of measurements are altered for easier readability.

-14) Mean of activities for each participant are calculated into new variable finalSet.
+14) Mean of activities for each participant are calculated into new variable finalSet using dplyr's group_by and summarise_each functions.

 15) write.table is called to output the final product: tidySet.txt